 I was initially employed by Sir Edward in an horticultural capacity to redesign the gardens when he moved here in 1985.
 Arriving with a strong and enthusiastic background as a musician and also in art history, I remained working for him assuming many 'hats' right up to his passing in 2005.

-I would like to thank everyone concerned with the critical success of our brief opening to the house and garden, which all our visitors have described as a fascinating and richly memorable visit, and as Sir Edward generously quoted: 'to share the beauty of Arundells'.
+I would like to welcome all our visitors to a fascinating and richly memorable visit, and as Sir Edward generously quoted: 'to share the beauty of Arundells'.